1990: The Bronx Warriors: Reception and legacy

 In a contemporary review, Kim Newman wrote in the Monthly Film Bulletin that the film contains the "usual virtues and vices of the Italian rip-off" noting that it was predominantly derivative of Escape from New York and The Warriors as well taking smaller elements from The Exterminator, Class of 1984 and Mad Max 2.
 Newman stated that "Castellari nimbly steals back all the stylistic elements that Carpenter and Hill poached from Leone's Westerns in the first place."
 The review praised the "attractive Panavision photography" and that the editing does "the best to conceal the fact that the epic battles and quests cover an extremely limited area of the Bronx."
 In his book Science Fiction, Phil Hardy also stated that the film was derivative of Escape From New York and The Warriors.
 The review went on to describe it as "riddled with narrative non-sequiteurs as it is devoid of cinematic imagination or élan."
 Variety referred to the film as an "exceedingly silly Italian action picture" that was "poorly scripted" and "lacks atmosphere".
 Variety praised Fred Williamson, stating that he "comes off as the best in the cast, handling himself smoothly in fight scenes which owe more to Italian sword 'n sandal programmers than recent violent epics."
 Alan Jones reviewed the film in Starburst, finding that Dardano Sacchetti's story "doesn't jell under Enzo G. Castellari's messy and pendantic direction" and that the film had "obnoxious characters".

 AllMovie described the film as "one of the more successful examples of the post-apocalyptic action film genre that became popular during the early '80s" and that it was "probably too silly and overblown for a general audience, but is likely to please exploitation fans in search of cheap thrills".
 The review praised Sergio Salvati's cinematography and Walter Rizzati's rock music-oriented score.
 The review noted that these elements did not compensate for the films "sillier excesses" such as the roller-skating gang and that the leads of Stefania Girolami and Marco di Gregorio were bland protagonists.

 A fan website exists for this movie, plus the 1983 sequel Escape from the Bronx.
 The creator Lance Manley is the subject of a 13-minute documentary on the 2015 Blu-ray release of 'Escape From the Bronx'.
 Entitled "The Hunt for Trash" it details his search for Mark Gregory, the star of both movies who has not been seen for decades.

 RiffTrax spoofed the film on June 28, 2019.

+Actor Mark Gregory, who played the role of Trash, committed suicide on January 31, 2013, at the age of 48, through the injection of psychotropic drugs.